 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualified Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact the Nevada Department of Health and Human Services - Division of Welfare and Supportive Services
+To find out more about Medicaid and its programs, contact the Nevada Department of Health and Human Services - Division of Welfare and Supportive Services.

-Method Nevada Department of Health and Human Services - Division of Welfare and Supportive Services - Contact Information CALL 775-684-0800 or 800-992-0900 (select option 2) Monday through Friday, 8:00 am to 5:00 pm TTY 1-800-326-6888 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

-Method Nevada Department of Health and Human Services - Division of Welfare and Supportive Services - Contact Information WRITE Nevada Department of Health and Human Services - Division of Welfare and Supportive Services 2533 North Carson Street, Suite 200 Carson City, NV 89706 WEBSITE https://dwss.nv.gov/
+Method Nevada Department of Health and Human Services - Division of Welfare and Supportive Services - Contact Information CALL 775-684-0800 or 800-992-0900 (select option 2) Monday through Friday, 8:00 am to 5:00 pm ТТҮ 1-800-326-6888 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Nevada Department of Health and Human Services - Division of Welfare and Supportive Services 2533 North Carson Street, Suite 200 Carson City, NV 89706 WEBSITE https://dwss.nv.gov/